maphew/zadam-trilium-wiki/Custom-request-handler.md

 const {secret, title, content} = req.body;

 if (req.method == 'POST' && secret === 'secret-password') {
-    // notes must be saved somewhere - under a parent.
-This is specified by a relation to the "target note"
+    // notes must be saved somewhere in the tree hierarchy specified by a parent note.
+    // This is defined by a relation from this code note to the "target" parent note
-    // alternetively you can just use constant noteId for simplicity (get that from "Note Info" dialog) const targetParentNoteId = await api.currentNote.getRelationValue('targetNote');
+    // alternetively you can just use constant noteId for simplicity (get that from "Note Info" dialog of the desired parent note) const targetParentNoteId = await api.currentNote.getRelationValue('targetNote');

     await api.createTextNote(targetParentNoteId, title, content);